bwalter/rust-aidl-parser/README.md

 TODO:
 - Document how to display diagnostics (e.g. with CodeSpan)
-- Remove line_col from results and let the client calculate it?
 - Annotation attached to primitive type
 - union (Android 12)
 - nested types (Android T)